isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-output-generation.md

     >
     > With this option selected, users will be able to directly delete any page\(s\) without creating any version for them.
 If the option is not selected, then a version is created before the page\(s\) are deleted.

-### Steps to handle the fmdita rewriter conflict
+### Setup custom rewriter with AEM guides

 Experience Manager Guides has a custom sling [**rewriter**](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html) module for handling cross-map links (modify the links generated in case of cross-maps).

-If you have another custom sling rewriter in your codebase, then use an order value that is greater than 50, as Experience Manager Guides sling rewriter uses 'order' 50, so to override this you need a value >50 .
+If you have another custom sling rewriter in your codebase,  use an `order` value greater than 50, as Experience Manager Guides sling rewriter uses `order` 50.
+To override this, you need a value >50 .
 For more details, view [Output Rewriting Pipelines](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html).

 ## Use metadata in publishing output through DITA-OT {#id191LF0U0TY4}